granthicks/facial-expression-recongition/README.md

     $ pip install keras

 **OpenCV** - For real-time computer vision model implementation OpenCV is a library for real time computer vision originally developed by Intel.
-In this project it is used for real time detection using a webcam and use the model to predict a users facial expression.
+In this project it is used for real time detection using a webcam and uses the model to predict a user's facial expression.
 More information can be found at the OpenCV website [here](https://opencv.org/), or at [github](https://github.com/opencv/opencv).
 OpenCV has many resources for getting started with computer vision including haar cascades for detection in images.
 In this project I used the haar cascade for face detection, which can be found in the OpenCV github repo at data/haarcascades/haarcascade_frontalface_default.xml.
 In my repo this has been renamed to 'haar_face.xml' for ease of use.

 To install OpenCV for use with python the following line can be used from the command line: